Just imagine tomorrow, there’s an announcement the ATAR will now solely be determined by your ability to play a single sport.

-Volleyball has different grades and you now have to consider whether you want to compete in A Grade volleyball, B Grade or C Grade volleyball.
+Volleyball has different grades and you now have to consider whether you want to compete in A Grade, B Grade or C Grade volleyball.
 How do the different grades of volleyball influence your ability to be ranked the best sports player of students in Australia?

-You know you’re reasonable volleyball player but you’re not a superstar – so which grade?
-The answer is based on thinking through where are you likely to be ranked against other players playing each grade of volleyball.
+You know you’re a reasonable volleyball player but you’re not a superstar – so which grade?
+The answer is based on thinking through where you are likely to be ranked against other players playing each grade of volleyball.